Introduction and materials list

 The most important part of the whole project is to ensure that the pieces are cut to the right lengths, and that the holes are drilled accurately so that they all line up.

-The measurements are given in both Standard.
-Feet and inch measurements. (inches) and Millimeter measurements.
-(Abbreviation for millimeter which is a metric unit of length equal to one thousandth of a meter.
-25.4 mm equals one inch.).
+The measurements are given in both imperial (inches) and metric (mm).
 The imperial measurements are given first, followed by the metric measurements in brackets ().
 The imperial measurements are suited to North America, and the metric are suited to Australasia.
 The imperial measurements are not exactly equal to the equivalent metric measurements because of rounding.
 Use one or the other but not both.

-You will also need eight 3/4″ (19mm) Covered with a protective coating of zinc. staples to To secure with nails or screws. the wire down.
+- You will also need eight 3/4″ (19mm) galvanized staples to fix the wire down.

 Note: If you prefer a smaller or larger planter box, then cut the base board to your preference and cut the side-pieces to suit.